 UAMS is an allopathic medical school, while ARCOM and NYITCOM-Arkansas are osteopathic schools.

-Arkansas is home to several high-quality med schools.
-While they all place an emphasis on primary care, especially in rural communities, there are options to pursue any medical specialty you feel passionate about.
+Yes, Arkansas is home to several high-quality med schools.
+While they all emphasize primary care, especially in rural communities, there are options to pursue any medical specialty you feel passionate about.

 While no college has the best program on all metrics, each medical program in Arkansas excels in different areas.
 If you’re interested in MD training, then UAMS is the school for you.
 If your medical philosophy is more in line with osteopathic principles, then a DO from ARCOM or NYITCOM-Arkansas may be more appropriate.